ru4871SG/activity-tracker-with-gpt-4/README.md

 Welcome to the GitHub repo for the Activity Tracker Flask app with GPT-4.

 This app allows you to upload CSV files containing your daily activity schedules.
-Once the file has been uploaded, GPT-4 will automatically analyze each row of your activity.
-For example, if the first row of the column "Activity" has the value "Running for 2km", GPT-4 will label it as "Moderate" or "Intense" activity.
+Once the file has been uploaded, GPT-4 will automatically rate the intensity of each activity.
+For example, if the first row of the Activity column has the value "Running for 2km", GPT-4 may rate it as 6 or 7 (out of 10).

+Once you upload your CSV file, this app will automatically create an interactive line chart using Highcharts library, where the x-axis represents the hours, and the y-axis represents the activity ratings by GPT-4.

 ## Version

-Current version: 0.1
+Current version: 0.2

 ## How to Use